-We have been informed that the SEC is conducting an informal inquiry relating to the accounting misstatements of our Moorpark and Santa Clara, California manufacturing facilities.
+During 2007, we were informed that the SEC is conducting an informal inquiry relating to the 2006 accounting misstatements of our Moorpark and Santa Clara, California manufacturing facilities.
 We are in full cooperation with the SEC in its inquiry.

 ItemSubmission of Matters to a Vote of Security Holders 4.